Mooophy/Cpp-Primer/ch05/README.md

 But there are no meaning in this example, however, also are incomprehensible.

 ##Exercise 5.4
->Explain each of the following examples, and correct anyproblems you detect.
+>Explain each of the following examples, and correct any problems you detect.
 - (a) while (string::iterator iter != s.end()) { /* . . . */ }
 - (b) while (bool status = find(word)) { /* . . . */ }
 if (!status) { /* . . . */ }